VBAndCs/sVB-Small-Visual-Basic/Readme.md

 For a simple sample, see the `Random Buttons 2` sample in the samples folder.
 It is a modified version of the `Random Buttons` sample, which uses code to define and show another form.
 In the new version, the second form is designed by the form designer.

 Note that the form you run the program from will be main form of the project (the startup form).
 This allows change the startup form as you want by just open the form code and press F5, so you can easily test project forms.

+The form designer now shows a list of project files (the files exists in the same directory of the current opened form).
+You can use this list to rename the file or delete it directly.
+This list is different than the `open forms list`, which show the form names of all opened forms even they don't belong to the same project (folder).
+You can use this list to close the opened form (this will not delete if from its project) or to change the name of the form (this will not change its file name).
+This list is more like the VS.NET tabs that shows the form design or code files.

-In the upcoming sVB 2.0, I will show a list of project forms, and I will allow to define a `global.sb` file in each project, so you can add variables and subroutines that are global to all the project and can be accessed from any form.
+In the upcoming sVB 2.0, I will allow to define a `global.sb` file in each project, so you can add variables and subroutines that are global to all the project and can be accessed from any form.
 This will allow to create a "Random Buttons 3" sample, where the `CreateRndButton(onForm)` function can be moved to the global.sb file, so it can be used from both form1 and form2.

 # Small Visual Basic (sVB):
 sVB is an evolved version of Microsoft Small Basic with a small WinForms library and a graphics form designer.